Chapter 10

 3. last_name input is missing a bracket before the input string

-4. fullname variable uses non existent "Firstname" variable rather than "first_name" variable
+4. full_name variable uses non existent "First_name" variable rather than "first_name" variable

 5. full_name initialization uses "&" symbol instead of "+" symbol to concat strings